realmatterio/realDAX/SETUP_GUIDE.md

 ---

-**Note**: This is a comprehensive OpenDAX-compliant platform with ~85% of official components.
+**Note**: This is a comprehensive realDAX-OpenDAX-compliant platform with ~85% of official components.
 For production use, additional security hardening, testing, compliance features, and the Tower Admin UI frontend are recommended.

 **New Components Added**: Tower Admin Backend, AppLogic Payment Gateway, InfluxDB Time-Series, Prometheus + Grafana Monitoring, Double-Entry Ledger System.